Employee or self-employed? – The common definition of employee in Danish and EU law

 There is freedom to work for others

-There is a financial risk on the person concerned
+There is a financial risk for the person concerned

 Invoices are invoiced according to invoice